 When Heaven touched the Earth!

-simply human.
+it.
+It is simply human.
 But sometimes, life gives us a pause or timeout.
 Nothing special about it.
-But sometimes, in our everyday life or during a pause something extraordinary and totally unexpected
+But sometimes, in our everyday life or during a pause something extraordinary and

 At the age of 12 my parents registered me for a boy scout vacation in beautiful Austria, a country of high mountains, great lakes and wonderful forests.
 There is no better place on earth for spending your holidays.
 I remember it vividly.
 Fifty kids and our attendants lived in a big wooden house next to a great lake for two weeks.
 Behind it, two big snow-capped mountains stretched up to the sky.